dictu-lang/Dictu/docs/docs/standard-lib/buffer.md

 ### Buffer.writeUInt64LE(Number, Number) -> Result\<Number>

 Writes a u64(unsigned 8 byte integer in little endian) at the index(the first argument).
-Returns a result with the set value or a error.
+Returns a result with the set value or an error incase the byte size from the start index would exceed the buffer bounds.
 ```cs
 const buffer = Buffer.new(8).unwrap();
 buffer.writeUInt64LE(0, 12000);